Rhineland massacres: Later attacks on Jews

 Later in 1096, Godfrey of Bouillon also collected tribute from the Jews in Mainz and Cologne, and would have participated in pogroms himself if he had not been ordered by Henry IV not to do so.
 Saint Louis University Professor Thomas F. Madden, author of A Concise History of the Crusades, claims the Jewish defenders of Jerusalem retreated to their synagogue to "prepare for death" once the Crusaders had breached the outer walls of the city during the siege of 1099.
 The chronicle of Ibn al-Qalanisi mentions the building was set on fire while the Jews were still inside.
 The Crusaders were supposedly reported as hoisting up their shields and singing "Christ We Adore Thee!" while they circled the fiery complex."
 However, a contemporary Jewish letter written shortly after the siege does not mention the burning synagogue.
 But playing on the religious schism between the two sects of Judaism, Arabist S.D.
 Goitein speculates the reason the incident is missing from the letter is because it was written by Karaite Jews and the synagogue belonged to Rabbinic Jews.

 Following the siege, Jews captured from the Dome of the Rock, along with native Christians, were made to clean the city of the slain.
-Tancred took some Jews as prisoners of war and deported them to Apuleia in southern Italy.
+Tancred took some Jews as prisoners of war and deported them to Apulia in southern Italy.
 Several of these Jews did not make it to their final destination as "Many of them were [...] thrown into the sea or beheaded on the way."
 Numerous Jews and their holy books (including the Aleppo Codex) were held ransom by Raymond of Toulouse.
 The Karaite Jewish community of Ashkelon (Ascalon) reached out to their coreligionists in Alexandria to first pay for the holy books and then rescued pockets of Jews over several months.
 All that could be ransomed were liberated by the summer of 1100.
 The few who could not be rescued were either converted to Catholicism or murdered.
 The First Crusade ignited a long tradition of organized violence against Jews in European culture.
 Jewish money was also used in France for financing the Second Crusade; the Jews were also attacked in many instances, but not on the scale of the attacks of 1096.
 In England, the Third Crusade was the pretext for the expulsion of the Jews and the confiscation of their money.
 The two Shepherds' Crusades, in 1251 and 1320, also saw attacks on Jews in France; the second in 1320 also attacked and killed Jews in Aragon.